OwaisHu55ain/Learn-Today/Programming_with_Python/Basics_of_Python.md

 ## Variables
-A variable is a named location in memory that stores a value.
-Variable are used to store data that needs to be used throughout a program.
+In Python, a variable is a symbolic name that represents a value or data stored in computer memory.
+It allows you to store and manipulate data within a program.

 **Variable Name:** Sequence of letters, numbers and underscore that is used to identify a value in memory.